-As a PMP-certified individual myself, I am a staunch advocate for obtaining this professional authentication.
+As a PMP-certified individual, I am a staunch advocate for obtaining this professional authentication.
 And not just because of the course work you have to learn, the terminology, or the capabilities building process you have to go through but rather because it creates a platform from which to work with other professionals.
-After so many years of working in civil engineering, I was always so surprised to meet staff members from various industries with a project manager’s designation.
-Yet, they had never prepared a budget or a schedule or even the scope, which is crucial for any project.
+After so many years of working in civil engineering, I was always surprised to meet staff members from various industries with a project manager’s designation.
+Yet, they had never prepared a budget, schedule, or even scope, which is crucial for any project.

 PMP Certification Exam Preparation Online Classes and Workshops

-Unfortunately, in many industries, the sales staff promises a certain product and/or service (scope) to the client and the corresponding budget and schedule.
+Unfortunately, the sales staff promises a particular product and service (scope) to clients in many industries and the corresponding budget and schedule.
 Yet, the actual project work and preparing the deliverables are tasks associated with the “project manager.”
 In other words, the term project manager is often misused and overused, which can cause confusion and consternation in clients, members from external teams, and other stakeholders who have a more realistic interpretation of what a project manager is and does.

 Although the PMP certification does not guarantee that you will be a better or even a good manager, it does challenge you to use your hard-earned experience effectively, learn new capabilities and skills, and perform a drill, which is what the exam is, that tests you in your ability to quickly assess and address any work experience, and provide an effective solution.
 After that, your drive and interest in honing your skills further are what will set you apart as a project manager.